 - Digital materials and content development.

-Publicly-funded projects tend to fail

-by underestimating the challenges

-posed by the content development

-under updated approaches for material

-design, organization, and delivery.

-- Detailed medium-term operational planning.
-Experiences in Latin America are falling short on resource provision right after the two or three years of implementation, creating a sustainability problem difficult for the next administration to support.
+Publicly funded projects tend to fail by underestimating the challenges of developing content that incorporate updated approaches to design, organization, and delivery. - Detailed medium-term operational planning.
+Experiences in Latin America are falling short on resource provision right after the two or three years of implementation, creating a sustainability problem difficult for the next administration to support. - Detailed logistics deployment and local alliances.
+The complexity of public scale implementations is frequently underestimated, evidenced by the lack of a detailed deployment strategy supported by budgetary provisions.

-- Detailed logistics deployment and local alliances.
-The complexity of public scale project implementation is frequently underestimated, particularly lacking a very detailed deployment strategy supported by budgetary provisions. - Definition of specific evaluation and traceability.
-After so many years of implementation of technology-based projects, only recent serious long-term studies register trajectory paths and achievements.
-This needs to be improved, for the scale project design. - Flexible switching modes for programs and online to formal accreditation.
+- Definition of evaluation metrics and traceability.
+After so many years of implementation of technology-based projects, only recently have there been longitudinal studies that trace trajectories and achievements.
+This needs to be embedded in the scale project design. - Flexibility in program modes and online to formal accreditation.